2019 Dallas Cowboys season: Week 16: at Philadelphia Eagles

 The Cowboys were denied a chance to become the first NFC East team to repeat as division champions since the Eagles did so between 2001 and 2004.

 The game began with the Eagles converting two third-downs and converting a 36-yard field goal.
 The Cowboys would allow the Eagles' offense to march down the field 63 yards over 7 plays.
 Dallas Goedert caught a 6-yard pass from Wentz to increase the Eagles' lead.
 The Cowboys drove to the Eagles' 23-yard line when they were trailing 17-9, in which the Cowboys attempted to tie the game.
 A pass to Michael Gallup was incomplete on a fourth down play, giving the ball back to the Eagles to run out the game clock.
 This loss dropped the Cowboys to 7-8.

 Week 17: vs. Washington Redskins

 Kai Forbath remained perfect in field goals as he converted each attempt for the third consecutive game.
 Jaylon Smith obtained his first interception in his career off quarterback Case Keenum, who started as emergency for Dwayne Haskins Jr. who injured his ankle the previous week.
 This would be the final game with head coach Jason Garrett as his contract expired and was not renewed.
-This win would prevent the Cowboys from suffering their first losing season since 2015 to finish 8-8.
-However, the Cowboys would be eliminated from playoff contention thanks to the Eagles' 34-17 victory over the Giants.
+Despite the dominant win, the Cowboys' season ended after the Eagles defeated the Giants.
+The Cowboys had needed the Eagles to lose to the Giants so they could clinch the NFC East and make the playoffs in back-to-back seasons.